Apoprotein manufacturing and methods for protein purification

 Selective Protein Purification

-Specific proteins can be used in various medical and/or research applications.
-With this invention, Dr. Palmer and colleagues have developed a method for isolating specific target proteins from protein/particulate mixtures.
+With this invention, the Palmer group have developed a method for isolating specific target proteins from complex protein/particulate mixtures.
 The method uses a target protein binding molecule (TPBM) that allows for the purification of the desired protein.
-This process yields purified proteins, which can then be used in various medical applications.
+This process yields purified proteins, which can then be used in various medical or research applications.

 This method is an improvement on current technology for several reasons.
 First, the use of specific TPBMs allows for the targeting and isolation of proteins specific to the researcher or manufacturer’s needs.
 Also, the method is inexpensive and less cumbersome compared to current technologies, promoting ease of use and wider applicability.
 This technology is versatile and can be used to purify a variety of proteins.